 COM 160 Speech and Human Behavior.
 3 cr.
-The study of people as complex communicators who through physical, behavioral, and linguistic signs send and receive messages in a variety of social and cultural interactions.
-Prereq: COM 101.
-EL.
+The study of people as complex communicators who through physical, behavioral and linguistic signs send and receive messages in a variety of social and cultural interactions.
+Prereq: COM 161 EL.

-COM 201 Introduction to Mass Communication.
-3 cr.
-A survey course examining print, electronic, and persuasive media from an historical perspective.
-Topics discussed include newspapers, magazines, books, radio, television, film, public relations, and advertising.
-SS/HP.
+COM 201 introduction to Mass Communication, 3 cr.
+A survey course examining print, electronic and persuasive media from an historical perspective.
+Topics discussed include newspapers, magazines, books, radio, television, illm, public relations and advertising.
+SSIRP.

-COM 202 Mass Communication and Contemporary Issues.
-3 cr.
-Analysis of contemporary public issues as reported in the mass media with emphasis on news and feature content of radio, television, newspapers, and other periodicals.
-Techniques of content analysis and survey research.
+COM 202 Mass Communication and Contemporary Issues, 3 or, Analysis of contemporary public issues as reported in the mass media with emphasis on news and feature content of radio, television, newspapers and other periodicals.
+Techniques of content enalysis and survey research.
 Specific issues for study to be determined at the time the course is offered.
-Prereq: COM 201 or cons. instr.
-EL.
+Prereq.
+COM 201 or cons. net.

-COM 203 News and Informational Writing.
+COM 20S News and Informational Writing.
 3 cr.
-Instruction and practice in written communication of factual materials under direct guidance of instructor.
-Emphasis is on writing for news media, but time is spent on procedures and techniques which are basic for all informational writing.
-Prereq: typing proficiency recommended and the satisfactory completion of English 101, or equivalent documentation of language skills.
-EL.
+Instruction and practice in written communication of factual materials under diffect guidance of instructor.
+Emphasis is on writing for nows madia, but time is spent on procedures and techniques which are basic for all informational writing.
+Prereq: typing droficlency renommended and the satisfactory completion of English 101 or equivalent documentation of language skills.
+EL